crypto-com/thaler-docs/docs/modules/staking-state.md

 #### Reward distribution

-It won't distribute rewards to jailed validators, but inactive and not jailed validators get rewards as normal.
+It won't distribute rewards to jailed validators, inactive(unjailed) validators will get the rewards as normal.

-When a validator is jailed, it's reward participation tracking records is removed immediatelly.
+When a validator is jailed, it's reward participation tracking records are removed immediatelly.

+#### Process byzantine faults

+Jailed validators won't be slashed again for byzantine faults detected in jailing period.

 ### Nonce

-The `nonce` is increased once and exactly once for each operations mutate the `StakedState`:
+The `nonce` is increased by one once and exactly once for each operations mutate the `StakedState`:

 - All the transaction types that mutate staking state: